2010 BMW 528i, 535i and 550i Sedan And Wagon Review

-New BMW 5-Series
+2008 BMW 5-Series

-2010 BMW 5-Series Page
+The 2010 BMW 5-Series

-The 2010 BMW 5-Series continues to hold its spot as simply one of the best cars available.
+The 2010 BMW 5-Series continued to hold its spot as simply one of the best cars available.
 With its smooth and robust engines, outstanding handling, premium interior refinement, spaciousness, excellent build quality and strong resale value, the 5-Series sedan or wagon sets the pace in the luxury segment.

 Particularly impressive is the 535i model with its twin-turbocharged inline-6 that so efficiently blends power with respectable fuel economy.
 The 535i can actually accelerate from a standstill to 60 mph in just a few tenths less than the V8 550i, while getting only 1 mpg less (combined city and highway) than the 528i model.